The project’s closure six months ago forced some injecting drug users to share needles and risk infections such as HIV and Hepatitis C.

 OST helps to decrease illegal drug use, overdose deaths and new HIV infections among people who use drugs, a 2011 study published in the Bulletin of the World Health Organization, has shown.

-For the past six months, drug users in Durban have not been able to access the clean needles that could help them avoid HIV and hepatitis infections.
+But for the past six months, drug users in Durban have not been able to access the clean needles that could help them avoid HIV and hepatitis infections.

 The impact on drug users has been “disturbing”, TB/HIV Care spokesperson Alison Best says.